-- Teachers/students should not touch other students' devices for troubleshooting or technical support - Students are to access WAKE-BYOD Wi-Fi Network only (No 4G Data service or use of VPN) - No printing from personal devices allowed at school - Students must use a WCPSS email account for communication and access to Google Drive
+- Teachers/students should not touch other students' devices for troubleshooting or technical support - Students are to access WCPSS Guest Wi-Fi Network only (No 4G Data service or use of VPN) - Personal devices and WCPSS Chromebooks do not have printing capabilities on campus.
+If a student needs to print, the teacher will provide a device to do so. - Students must use a WCPSS email account for communication and access to Google Drive